Introduction

 Conclusions and Recommendations

-Our results and
+Our results suggest

 that on a hemispheric scale it is currently difficult to observe